TabbyML/tabby/docs/performance.md

 ### CPU

-* Set the compute type to "int8"
 * Use an Intel CPU supporting AVX512
 * If you are translating a large volume of data, prefer increasing `inter_threads` over `intra_threads` to improve scalability
 * Avoid setting `intra_threads` to a value that is greater than the number of physical cores

 ### GPU

-* Set the compute type to "float16" if you have a NVIDIA GPU with Compute Capability >= 7.0
 * Pass multiple GPU IDs to `device_index` to run translations on multiple GPUs

 ## Measuring performance